 Jesus told us to let the light of our righteous behavior shine.
 Can we do that if we are behaving wickedly?

 The very heart of today’s Christian teaching is that if say we believe in Christ, we will go to Heaven when we die.
 Thus the goal of God, which is not Heaven but a Kingdom in which righteous behavior prevails, is thwarted by today’s teaching.

 What can we do about it?
 Not much, as far as I know.
 I am doing my part by writing what the Scripture seems to say, and a few people read what I write.

 It is my sad opinion that there will be no significant change in the attitude of Christian leaders and their followers until many thousands of gallons of blood have been spilled in America, and America has been downgraded to a minor role in world politics.

 God showed His attitude toward sin in the flood of Noah and the destruction of Sodom.
 God has not changed.
-He will not tolerate rampant sin, as is true in America at this time, on the part of any nation.
+He will not tolerate rampant sin in any nation.
+And that is true of America at this time,

 I have followed Christ long enough to know that every action people take is stored in His gigantic memory.
 Christ has absolutely perfect recall.
 Our behavior while living on the earth is recorded carefully, and on this basis we are assigned our position in the Kingdom of God or the Land of Darkness.